-If you are familiar with some common tests in exercise science, you may have heard about VO2max.
-The definition is, according to Sportsmedicine.about.com, the maximum volume of oxygen that can be utilized in one minute during maximal or exhaustive exercise.
+If you are familiar with some common tests in exercise science, you may have heard about VO2 max.
+According to Sportsmedicine.about.com, it's the maximum volume of oxygen that can be utilized in one minute during maximal or exhaustive exercise.
 It is measured as milliliters of oxygen used in one minute per kilogram of body weight (ml/kg/min).
 Basically, it is the measurement of when you are breathing your hardest and your body's ability to consume oxygen.

 As summer nears and more people start running again after a few months of alternate workouts, you may feel like you are out of running shape.
 So when people see better running times for instance, most of us say, "I got into better running shape over the past 12 weeks."
-A physiologist would say, "You increased your VO2max by X%."
+A physiologist would say, "You increased your VO2 max by X%."

-As with many elements of fitness, VO2max is all relative.
-The better in shape you are, the less percentage your VO2 max will improve.
-However, if you are untrained and have never reached your full athletic potential, walking, resistance training, and interval training will all help increase your VO2 max.
-It is very similar to the gains seen with people who do pullups regularly and those who do not.
+As with many elements of fitness, VO2 max is all relative.
+The more in shape you are, the less percentage your VO2 max will improve.
+However, if you are untrained and have never reached your full athletic potential, walking, resistance training and interval training will help increase your VO2 max.
+It is very similar to the gains seen with people who do pull-ups regularly and those who do not.

-Here are some sample workouts that will get you in better shape, which I think is a better term for most people instead of "increase your VO2max."
+Here are some sample workouts that will get you in better shape, which I think is a better term for most people instead of "increase your VO2 max."

-Cardio Workouts: Intense Intervals, Time Related.
+Cardio Workouts: Intense Intervals, Time Related

-Do High Intensity intervals 2-3 times a week.
+Do high-intensity intervals 2-3 times a week.

-- 30/30 – Run, bike, elliptical, row, swim etc as fast as you can for 30 seconds.
+30/30: Run, bike, elliptical, row, swim, etc., as fast as you can for 30 seconds.
 Go at an easy pace for 30 seconds.
 Can you continue this cycle for 15-20 minutes?
 Can you build up to 30 minutes?

 Cardio Workouts: Intense Distance Intervals

-Doing short, fast distance intervals with matching or just less-than-matching recovery periods is another tough way to push your cardio conditioning (VO2max).
+Doing short, fast distance intervals with matching or just less-than-matching recovery periods is another tough way to push your cardio conditioning (VO2 max).

 Start with shorter distances until you can master them at your goal mile pace for several sets greater than or equal to your timed run distance:

-Repeat 6-8 times
+Repeat 6-8 times.

 The goal is to complete these runs as fast as you can.

-Repeat 3-4 times
+Repeat 3-4 times.

-- Rest with an easy jog for the time it takes to run a half mile.
+Rest with an easy jog for the time it takes to run a half-mile.

-Related Articles / Studies on VO2 Max
+Related articles/studies on VO2 max: